 Why do we have to bring our own bedding?

-As we are a wilderness campground, Agur Lake Camp does not have a laundry facility.
-You supply bedding such as sheets, blankets and sleeping bags, towels and kitchen linens.
+Agur Lake Camp does not have a laundry facility.
+You supply linens such as sheets, blankets and sleeping bags, towels and kitchen linens.
 Don't forget your favourite pillow!
-Each cabin has it own cleaning supplies.

 Do the Cabins have ceiling lifts?

-Cabin #1, #2 & #3 now have ceiling lifts in one bedroom.
-Cabin #2 has ceiling lifts in one bedroom and the bathroom.
+Cabin #1, #2 & #3 now have ceiling tracks in one bedroom.
+Cabin #2 has ceiling tracks in one bedroom and the bathroom.
 There are portable lifts available along with commode chairs.
 We do not provide slings.
 You must bring your own.

 What is the weight capacity of the ceiling lift?